Deep Learning in Asset Pricing: Estimation

 We split the data into a training, validation and testing sample.
-The validation set is used to tune the hyperparameters, which are included in Table \ref{tab:hyper-parameter}.
-We choose the best configuration among all possible combinations of hyperparameters by maximizing the Sharpe Ratio of the SDF factor on the validation data set.\footnote{We have used different criteria functions, including the error in minimizing the moment conditions, to select the hyperparameters.
-The results are virtually identical and available upon request.} The hyperparameters of the model with the highest validation Sharpe Ratio are selected for the test data set.
+The validation set is used to tune the hyperparameters, which includes the depth of the network (number of layers), the number of basis functions in each layer (nodes), the number of macroeconomic states, the number of conditioning instruments and the structure of the conditioning network.
+We choose the best configuration among all possible combinations of hyperparameters by maximizing the Sharpe ratio of the SDF on the validation data.\footnote{We have used different criteria functions, including the error in minimizing the moment conditions, to select the hyperparameters.
+The results are virtually identical and available upon request.} The optimal model is evaluated on the test data.
+Our optimal model has two layers, four economic states and eight instruments for the test assets.
+Our results are robust to the tuning parameters as discussed in Section \ref{sec:robust}.
+In particular, our results do not depend on the structure of the network and the best performing networks on the validation data provide essentially an identical model with the same relative performance on the test data.
+The FFN for the forecasting approach uses the optimal hyperparameters selected by \cite{gu2018}.
+This has the additional advantage of making our results directly comparable to their results.